Top 5 Best Christmas Markets in Europe for a Magical Holiday Adventure

 • A massive Christmas tree at Place Kléber

-• Strong Alsatian traditions
+• Strong Alsatian traditions and crafts

 What to Do

-• Sample flammekueche (Alsatian flatbread)
+• Sample flammekueche (think Alsatian flatbread pizza)

-• Sip hot wine with local spices
+• Sip hot wine spiced with local flavors

-• Wander through Petite France at night
+• Wander Petite France at night, when it’s all lit up

 Photo by Visit Strasbourg

-Nuremberg, Germany – A Traditional Christmas Market Icon
+Nuremberg, Germany – Classic German Christmas Magic

 What to Expect

-• Red-and-white striped stalls
+• Rows of classic red-and-white striped stalls

 • The famous Christkind opening ceremony

-• Deeply rooted Bavarian traditions
+• Deep-rooted Bavarian holiday traditions

 What to Do

-• Eat Nürnberger Rostbratwurst (small sausages)
+• Eat Nürnberger Rostbratwurst (tiny, perfect sausages)

-• Try Lebkuchen (gingerbread), a local specialty
+• Try Lebkuchen, the local gingerbread specialty

-• Shop for traditional wooden nutcrackers
+• Shop for handcrafted wooden nutcrackers

-Fly into Nuremberg Airport or take a train from Munich or Frankfurt.
+Getting There: Fly into Nuremberg Airport or take a train from Munich or Frankfurt.

 Photo by Nuremberg Christkindlesmarkt